shawlu95/kafka-stream/readme.md

 - sink processor: does not have shildren.
 Sends stream data directly to a kafka topic
 - High-level DSL: simple, descriptive (declarative?); applicable to most stream applications
 - Low-level Processor API: imperative, complex, rarely needed

+#### KStream vs KTable

+- stream: insert (append) only
+  - use for non-compacted data
+- table: upsert, more like db
+  - keyed by primary key
+  - update existing value
+  - delete key-value, if receiving null value
+  - use for compacted data